2024–25 Senior Women's One Day Trophy

 The 2024–25 Women's Senior One Day Trophy was the nineteenth edition of the Women's Senior One Day Trophy, a women's List A cricket competition in India., taking place from 4 to 30 December 2024.
 37 teams competed in the tournament, divided into two groups of eight and three groups of seven, playing each other side in their group once.
 The tournament formed part of India's 2024–25 domestic home season, announced by the Board of Control for Cricket in India (BCCI) in June 2024.
 Railways were the defending champions, but for only the 3rd time in the competition's history, Railways were absent from the final, with Madhya Pradesh beating Bengal to claim their first title.

+Competition format

+37 teams competed in the tournament, divided into two groups of eight and three groups of seven, playing each other side in their group once.
+The teams ranked one to six progressed straight to the quarter-finals, whilst the teams ranked seven to ten played pre-quarter-finals.

+The groups worked on a points system with positions within the groups being based on the total points.
+Points were awarded as follows: